 Copyright law is one of the strategies used to counter piracy.

-One way of solving all these issues is through the use of blockchain.
+One way of solving these issues is through the use of blockchain.
 A blockchain is a form of distributed ledger technology that records, verifies, and stores any transaction in the database.

-There are different kinds of blockchain out there — each one of them with its own specificity.
+There are different kinds of blockchain out there — each one with its own specificity.
 This is how the different types can be used to address copyright and piracy issues in the industry.

-The collection and distribution of royalty payments in the music business have only become more complicated and opaque with the growth of music streaming services.
+The collection and distribution of royalty payments in the music business have become more complicated and opaque with the growth of music streaming services.

 Each time a song is played online or in the background of a television program, for example, the distributor must compensate the copyright owner — but disputes may arise as to the accuracy and compensation rates for such royalties.